Accessibility policy statement

 The reason we collect and store this information is to respond fully to user requests and enquiries, and in order to keep in touch with people about our work.

-Your right to access the data we hold about you
+Your right to access or delete the data we hold about you

 You have the right to know what data we hold about you.
 You also have the right to ask us to delete the data we hold about you.
-If you want to ask us to tell you what data we hold about you, or to delete the data we hold about you, please contact Laura Simpson by email loading... or via the form on our Contact page.
+To ask us to tell you what data we hold about you, or to delete the data we hold about you, please contact Laura Simpson by email loading... or via the form on our Contact page.

 User tracking and web cookies policy statement